 That FTL presents its few, simple narrative elements this way isn’t a problem in and of itself.
-Text adventures were a successful genre–and hold up well over time–because they managed to weave interactivity into the passive medium of the written word.
+Text adventures were a successful genre—and hold up well over time—because they managed to weave interactivity into the passive medium of the written word.
 However, simple tricks used by text adventures work because they run parallel to the medium they borrow from.
 They refer to the player and reader personally, for example, in order to make participants forget they’re actually just sitting in front of a screen reading text.
 In contrast, FTL‘s bite-sized story-making snippets are completely at odds with the strategic management that makes up the bulk of the game.
-They are a welcome addition, but one that comes at the cost of immersion–unfortunate when you consider that their purpose is the exact opposite.
+They are a welcome addition, but one that comes at the cost of immersion—unfortunate considering their purpose is the opposite.

-At the risk of sounding odd, I’d like to veer wildly to the left, crash my spaceship onto the nearest planet’s surface, find an old truck and go for a quiet drive.
+I’d like to veer wildly to the left, crash my spaceship onto the nearest planet’s surface, find an old truck and go for a quiet drive.
 Kentucky Route Zero is worlds away from the frantic galactic combat of FTL, and yet they share a similar interest in the storytelling abilities of prose.
 While KRZ is a point & click adventure, the beautiful visuals are but broad strokes on a complex canvas.
 Details generally play out in text boxes, which represent either dialogue or description.

 Narrative sequences in FTL are at least partially a time and effort minimisation technique.
 Creating elaborate staged sequences involving various locations and characters is arguably too much of a distraction from the vital aspects of gameplay.
 But the existing set-up appears lazy in comparison, with choices requiring little engagement from the player, and consequences often rely more on random coin flips than any sort of persistent universe rules.
 The randomisation is a product of the game’s rougelike designs, but, just as a missile should do a somewhat predictable amount of damage to a Mantis warship’s shield, there should be some rhyme or reason to what FTL considers a plot point.